 The start-stop method involves a man stopping sex when he feels like he’s about to ejaculate.
 When the urge to ejaculate passes, he can resume penetration.
 Repeating this technique can help with improving sexual stamina.

-In some cases, using a Delay Spray can help to immediately fix PE.
+In some cases, using a Desensitizing Spray can help to immediately fix PE.
 The spray uses lidocaine, which is a safe and well-researched ingredient, to temporarily desensitize the penis during intercourse.